conan-kiln/kiln/README.md

 - BLAS and LAPACK meta-packages with easily-swappable choice of implementation:
     - OpenBLAS, oneMKL and BLIS for x86_64;
     - BLIS, OpenBLAS, ArmPL, NVPL for armv8.
+- The full suite of GStreamer and its 250+ plugins is supported.
 - Versions of LLVM and Clang that actually work and are used by a few compiler toolchains (e.g. for shaders and other domain-specific IR compilation).
-- Complete recipes for Python, Rust and Go to allow building of bindings in either direction.
+- Complete recipes for Python, Rust, Go, Julia and Octave to allow building of bindings in either direction.
     - A PythonVenv generator is also provided to streamline the installation of Python build-time dependencies.
 - Better-maintained Vulkan SDK and other graphics suites.
+Recipes for Filament, Skia, Dawn and Embree are available.
 - Fortran is supported for reference LAPACK and other numerical libraries.
 - All libraries have been tested and fixed as necessary to support for cross-compilation to linux-aarch64.
 - libjpeg and zlib have been swapped out for libjpeg-turbo and zlib-ng everywhere for improved performance, matching the behavior of most mainstream distros.